Updated: Aug 28, 2021

 God: “So, Son, when do you plan on leaving home and getting your own place?”
 Jesus: “Father, You know.”

 With that background stated, Paul then referred to the present day and the recent past, which was long after Jesus of Nazareth had been executed, returned to life, and ascended into heaven … the day before he returned in Spirit and became the voice of twelve disciples.
 Paul did not even meet the living Jesus of Nazareth.
-He met the Spirit of Jesus Christ and was converted from disbeliever to believer.
+He met the Spirit of Jesus Christ and was converted from disbeliever into fervent believer.
 Soon after that encounter, Paul began speaking as Jesus Christ, as one of “us in the Son.”
+The word "us" means there were others in the same way.
 Thus, the reason Paul established a background of many prophets past, over thousands of years, all appointed by God, was because with the coming of Jesus and his ascension to the Christ God had appointed many prophets in the name of His Son, who inherited everything Jesus of Nazareth represented.

 When we hear, “Jesus sat down at the right hand of God,” the meaning is Jesus has become God’s right hand.
 The Greek word “ekathisen” means, “sat down,” but also “was appointed” or “had taken the seat of.”
 The Greek word “dexia” was used to denote “the right side,” which is symbolic of the “right way” or the path to God.
-As such, Paul was stating that rather than God speaking through the prophets, judges, and kings, as of old times, the voices of God would become the resurrection of God’s right hand in the flesh, as was Jesus of Nazareth.
+"Right" is the direction of "righteousness."
+As such, Paul was stating that rather than God speaking through the prophets, judges, and kings, as of old times, the voices of God would become the resurrections of God’s right hand in the flesh, as was Jesus of Nazareth.

 In verse four of chapter one, Paul said that Jesus “[had] become so much superior to angels.”
 This superiority is from becoming the right hand of God, thus an extension of God.
 The angels are eternal spirits created from God, but separate.
 The angels have been ordered to serve Man (males and females), and Jesus also serves Man as God’s Son.
 That name given to Jesus, as the Son of God, is only partially the inheritance of Jesus of Nazareth.
 His greatest title is the Christ (or the Messiah).